Training-and-Development-SRE/dynatrace-monitoring-as-service/README.md

 "echo 'Ready to install & configure tags for OneAgent:'\n", "mkdir -p /var/lib/dynatrace/oneagent/agent/config\n", "cd /var/lib/dynatrace/oneagent/agent/config\n",
-"echo \"MaaSHost StackName=",
+"echo \"DTMaaSHost StackName=",
 {
     "Ref" : "AWS::StackName"
 },
-" ",
+" Environment=",
 {
-    "Ref" : "DynatraceCustomHostTags"
+    "Ref" : "Environment"
 },
 "\" > hostautotag.conf\n",
 "cd /\n",
-"sudo /bin/sh Dynatrace-OneAgent-Linux.sh APP_LOG_CONTENT_ACCESS=1\n"
+"sudo /bin/sh Dynatrace-OneAgent-Linux.sh HOST_GROUP=",
+{
+    "Ref" : "Environment"
+},
+" APP_LOG_CONTENT_ACCESS=1\n",
+"echo \"Environment=",
+{
+    "Ref" : "Environment"
+},
+" ProductTeam=",
+{
+    "Ref" : "ProductTeam"
+},
+"\" > hostcustomproperties.conf\n",
 ```

-This will result in an automated monitored host that should look simliar to this - including all tags from hostautotag.conf and all AWS Tags that came in through the AWS CloudWatch Integration:
+This will result in an automated monitored host that should look simliar to this - including all tags from hostautotag.conf & AWS Tags (through AWS CloudWatch Integration), custom properties from hostcustomproperties.conf and that runs in its own hostgroup:
 ![](./images/lab2_hostoverview_w_tags.jpg)

 *How were the individual processes detected?
 How about Process Groups?*
-By default Dynatrace groups similiar processes into a [Process Group](https://www.dynatrace.com/support/help/infrastructure/processes/what-are-processes-groups/).
+By default Dynatrace groups similar processes into a [Process Group](https://www.dynatrace.com/support/help/infrastructure/processes/what-are-processes-groups/).
 In our case we will get a Process Group (PG) for each individual Docker Image, e.g: frontend-app, backend-app, frontend-loadbalancer as this is the default behavior!

 ![](./images/lab2_hostoverview_processes.jpg)

 If we run multiple process or docker instances of the same process or container image, Dynatrace will group them all into a single Process Group Instance (PGI).
 In our case that means that we will see ONE PGI for frontend-app, ONE for backend-app and ONE for frontend-loadbalancer.
-The fact that we have multiple instances of the same container on the same host doesnt give us individual PGIs.
+The fact that we have multiple instances of the same container on the same host doesn't give us individual PGIs.
 That is the default behavior!
 We have ways to change that behavior through Process Group Detection rules or by using some of the DT_ environment variables.
 We will use this later one to get different PGIs for the different simulated builds of our frontend service, e.g: PGI for Build 1, Build 2, ... - for now we go with the default!

 **Lab Lessons Learned**
 1. Deploying OneAgent will automatically enable FullStack Monitoring